ValdemarGr/blog/site/blog/2023-11-20-simplifying-functional-crud-route.md

 `Hxl` is a principled solution to batching, however it is more of an engineering solution than a mathematical construction.
 However, `Hxl` almost cuts the problem size in half and is generally applicable.

-`catch-effect` introduces algebras (MTL) that are very well established in functional programming.
+`catch-effect` introduces algebras (MTL) that are well established in functional programming.
 `catch-effect` is born from modern effect research of algebraic effects and capabilities.
 However, `catch-effect` is the only abstraction that we have explored which cannot be graced with soundness, as no there is no capture checking system in Scala (yet).